credativ/plutono/docs/sources/administration/image_rendering.md

 +++
 title = "Image rendering"
 description = ""
-keywords = ["grafana", "image", "rendering", "plugin"] weight = 300
+keywords = ["plutono", "image", "rendering", "plugin"] weight = 300
 +++

 # Image rendering

-Grafana supports automatic rendering of panels as PNG images.
-This allows Grafana to automatically generate images of your panels to include in [alert notifications]({{< relref "../alerting/notifications.md" >}}).
+Plutono supports automatic rendering of panels as PNG images.
+This allows Plutono to automatically generate images of your panels to include in [alert notifications]({{< relref "../alerting/notifications.md" >}}).

 >**Note:** Image rendering of dashboards is not supported at this time.

 While an image is being rendered, the PNG image is temporarily written to the file system.
-When the image is rendered, the PNG image is temporarily written to the `png` folder in the Grafana `data` folder.
+When the image is rendered, the PNG image is temporarily written to the `png` folder in the Plutono `data` folder.

 A background job runs every 10 minutes and removes temporary images.
 You can configure how long an image should be stored before being removed by configuring the [temp-data-lifetime]({{< relref "../administration/configuration/#temp-data-lifetime" >}}) setting.